hobbies for women in their 30s

 Spending a few hours outside picking fruits and vegetables can also help with increasing positive emotions.
 Plus, you get to eat as much fruit as you want.
 Win-win!

 Vision boards are a great way to plan for the future and the type of life you want.
 I like to create yearly vision boards.
-It is extremely motivating to look at the board in the morning, reminding me of what I am working towards.
+It is incredibly motivating to look at the board in the morning, reminding me of what I am working towards.

 A popular technique my sister shared with me is the mind-dumping hobby.
 Before you go to bed, dump all your thoughts, worries, stressors, etc., on paper.
 For example, are you worried about a conflict at work?
 Dump it.
 Are you stressed about your to-do list for tomorrow?
 Dump it.